-Some conditions such as Alzheimer’s disease, dementia and motor neurone disease can be very difficult to obtain life cover for however this does not mean that you should not enquire.
-Even if normal life cover cannot be offered many people are able to cover funeral costs by means on Guaranteed Over 50s Life Cover that does not need medical questions answering.
+Some conditions such as Alzheimer’s disease, dementia and motor neurone disease can be difficult to obtain life cover for.
+Please do get in contact with us, even if you have not had success in the past.
+Even if life cover with standard life insurers cannot be offered, many people are able to cover funeral costs through Guaranteed Over 50s Life Cover that does not go into medical questions.

 Critical illness cover pays out a cash lump sum of money, if you are diagnosed with a medical condition that is listed in the insurer’s claims set e.g. cancer, heart attack, stroke.

 When you apply for critical illness cover, it can seem to be trickier as quite a few of the claimable conditions are linked to neurological disorders.
 People that are living with mild versions of epilepsy and Parkinson’s might be able to get critical illness cover with some insurers.

 If the critical illness cover is available, it will could come with exclusions linked to your diagnosis.
 For example, being diagnosed with Parkinson’s is usually a claimable condition on critical illness contracts.
 If you have Parkinson’s, the insurers would exclude Parkinson’s from the claims set, as you already have it.

 There are times when critical illness cover is not available on the standard market.
 There are some specialist routes that we can look at for you, if this is case.
 Please contact our advisers to help you find the right insurer for you.

 Income protection pays you a replacement of your monthly income, if you are unable to work due to ill health.